Twitter's Dick Costolo to step down as CEO in yet another shake-up

 The company disappointed investors in its first quarter results when it reported that its number of monthly average users was growing at a slower pace than Wall Street’s expectations.

-(Additional reporting by Anya George Tharakan in Bengaluru and Julia Love in San Francisco; Writing by Bernard Orr)
+(Additional reporting by Anya George Tharakan in Bengaluru and Julia Love in San Francisco; Writing by Sriraj Kalluvila and Bernard Orr.)